Optimal extension to Sobolev rough paths: Lifting Sobolev paths to Sobolev rough paths

 \section{Lifting Sobolev paths to Sobolev rough paths}

-This section is devoted to show that every path of suitable Sobolev regularity can be lifted to a weakly geometric rough path \emph{possessing exactly the same Sobolev regularity}.
-To prove this statement, we proceed via two different approaches which both come with different advantages and thus, we believe, are both of independent interest.
+This section is devoted to show that every path of suitable Sobolev regularity can be lifted to a weakly geometric rough path \emph{possessing exactly the same Sobolev regularity}, see in particular Subsection~\ref{subsec:Lyons--Victoir lift}.

-The first one is based on Martin Hairer's reconstruction theorem of his theory of regularity structures~\cite{Hairer2014}, see Subsection~\ref{subsec:lift via regularity structures}.
-We managed to generalize this approach to paths of Sobolev regularity $\alpha \in (1/3,1/2)$.
-Already in this case the approach becomes rather challenging but comes with the benefit that the rough path lift is explicitly constructed and the extension map from a path to its rough path lift is actually continuous.

-The second one generalizes the original ideas of Lyons and Victoir~\cite{Lyons2007a}, see Subsection~\ref{subsec:Lyons--Victoir lift}.
-While this approach directly gives the general Lyons--Victoir extension theorem for Sobolev paths, it requires to use the axiom of choice and whence the rough path lift is not explicit\footnote{In the recent work~\cite{Tapia2020}, Tapia and Zambotti modify the Lyons--Victoir's original approach, which allows them to bypass the use of the axiom of choice.}.
-In particular, this extension map is by no means continuous with respect to the Sobolev topologies.

-We start by introducing the notion of Sobolev rough paths and some basic definitions in Subsection~\ref{subsec:Sobolev rough path}.
-The necessary elements of Hairer's theory of regularity structures are given in Subsection~\ref{subsec:regularity structures}.